panoptic-labs/docs/docs/developers/parameters.md

 ```solidity
 int256 immutable FORCE_EXERCISE_COST (bps) = -128 = 1.28%
 ```
-The force exercise cost is the fee paid to the force exercisee by the force exercisor during a force exercise.
+The force exercise cost is the fee paid to the force exercisee by the force exercisor during a [force exercise](/docs/panoptic-protocol/forced-exercise).
 The fee is charged on the notional value of the long legs in the position, and decreases by a factor of two for each half-leg-width the current tick is away from the strike (the leg with the largest amount of distance in half-leg-widths is used for this calculation).
-This discourages force exercising positions with legs that have just become out-of-range, but allows users with far-the-money positions to be force exercised cheaply to free up their liquidity so it can be moved closer to the current price.
+This discourages force exercising positions with legs that have just become out-of-range, but allows buyers holding onto far-the-money positions to be force exercised cheaply, freeing up seller liquidity so it can be moved closer to the current price.

 ## Oracle parameters
 Panoptic does not use any external oracles, but instead utilizes onchain price observations from Uniswap V3-style oracles to generate manipulation-resistant price feeds.